Introducing LCE’s Asset Management System Framework

 - Companies are more sophisticated and knowledgeable regarding lifecycle asset management and the enormous benefits resulting from establishing processes that efficiently manage an asset from conception through disposal.

-- The newly released ISO 55000 Asset Management standard provides a framework for the principles and benefits of establishing an asset management system.
-This standard is expected to be adopted on a scale similar to the quality (ISO 9000) and the environmental (ISO 140001) standards.
+- The ISO 55000 Asset Management standard provides a framework for the principles and benefits of establishing an asset management system.

 These catalysts share the common objectives of achieving value from assets and the optimization of cost, risk and performance across the lifecycle of the asset.